gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Nobody is a prisoner," the soldier said calmly.
 "But given what happened yesterday, I just want to be sure that—"

-"What you *want* isn't the concern."
+"What you *want* isn't my concern."
 Noxy's breath caught.
 Her mother *never* interrupted people.
 "What matters is that I am the reeve here,